usnistgov/oar-metadata/model/README-NERDm.md

 component level.
 The direct semantic and syntactic connections to the DCAT, POD, and schema.org schemas is intended to ensure unambiguous conversion of NERDm documents into those schemas.

+### NERDm Schemas

+  * [nerdm-schema.json](nerdm-schema.json) -- the Core NERDm schema that includes definitions of the base `Resource` and `Component` types
+  * [nerdm-pub-schema.json](nerdm-pub-schema.json) -- an extension schema that define different kinds of resource publications.
+  * [nerdm-rls-schema.json](nerdm-rls-schema.json) -- an extension schema that defines types that help describe different versions or releases of resources.
+  * [nerdm-bib-schema.json](nerdm-bib-schema.json) -- an extension schema that defines types for richer descriptions of bibliographic references.
+In particular, this enables more closer interoperability with DataCite metadata.
+  * [nerdm-agg-schema.json](nerdm-agg-schema.json) -- an extension schema that defines different types of data collections or aggregations that are important to the NIST Public Data Repository.
+  * [nerdm-exp-schema.json](nerdm-exp-schema.json) -- an extension schema that defines types for describing experimental data and their context.
+  * [nerdm-sip-schema.json](nerdm-sip-schema.json) -- an extension schema used by the NIST Public Data Repository to describe an Submission Information Package (SIP).

 ### Status and Future

 As of this writing, the Core NERDm schema and its framework stands at version 0.7 and is compatible with